Get the Perfect Night's Sleep with Circadian Rhythm Charts

 Whichever method you use, review the information and data after about a month to see what it shows.
 You may find that your own sleeping patterns surprise you!

 Either way, once you have the information, you can go about setting up a new circadian rhythm chart based on how you want to feel throughout the day, and how much sleep you want to be getting during the night.
-Then, you can use the skills and techniques mentioned on this page to help you get a better night’s sleep each and every night.
+Then, you can supplement the skills and techniques mentioned on this page with our Sleep365 products to help you get a better night’s sleep each and every night.